ProSpect: Prompt Spectrum for Attribute-Aware Personalization of Diffusion Models: Analysis of Prompt Spectrum Space

-The experimental results demonstrate that the diffusion model generates images in the order of ``\textit{layout $\rightarrow$ content $\rightarrow$material/style}''.
-A similar phenomenon has been observed in convolutional networks.
-Voynov \etal~\shortcite{voynov2023pplus} noted that the U-Net structure of the diffusion model has similar properties, with the shallow layer tending to generate texture and color and the deep layer generating semantic information.
+The experimental results demonstrate that the diffusion model generates images in the order of \textit{layout $\rightarrow$ content $\rightarrow$material/style}.
+A similar phenomenon has been observed in convolutional networks. \citet{voynov2023pplus} noted that the U-Net structure of the diffusion model has similar properties, with the shallow layer tending to generate texture and color and the deep layer generating semantic information.
 It is important to note that the deep receptive field size of U-Net is larger than the shallow receptive field size, making the hierarchical attribute distribution easy to comprehend.
-However, this size difference dose \textit{not} exist between steps of the diffusion model, as the latent size is uniform across different stages.
-Therefore, further analysis is necessary to understand the attribute tendency of different generation stages.
+However, this size difference dose \textit{not} exist between steps of the diffusion model, since the latent size is uniform across different stages.

-The diffusion model continuously adds noise to the initial data distribution $x_0$ and finally makes the data distribution into independent Gaussian distributions.
-The forward diffusion process is defined as: